Dos Manos Peru Travel

 Yes.
 Rules regarding local transportation vary by jurisdiction.
 Masks are generally required for all passengers, and in some jurisdictions, the number of passengers permitted on buses is limited to increase social distancing.
 From November 15th, all travellers over 45 must provide proof of vaccination to travel on commercial transport to travel between provinces.

 Taxi services are available and may allow only two passengers.

 Yes, there are national flights.
 On March 13, 2021, the Government of Peru suspended COVID-19 testing requirements for domestic air travel.
 The only requirement for national flights is the signature of a sworn statement indicating that you do not have symptoms of COVID-19.

 The vaccination process started in February 2021 in all regions of Peru.
-As of August 18, 2021 over 50% of the Peruvian population has received at least one dose.
-21.8% of the population has been fully vaccinated.
+As of November 15, 2021 approximately 49% of the population has been fully vaccinated; 62% of the Peruvians have received the first shot.

 Persons presenting symptoms of COVID-19 should dial the toll-free number 113, send a WhatsApp to +51-952-842-623, or send an email to firstname.lastname@example.org.
 Responses may be in Spanish only.